tytydraco/yessleep/out/I_dont_have_a_husband.md

 "Imogen!
 Yoo hoo!"

 The shrill voice of my neighbor, Mrs. Caritar, rang from across the produce section, and she waved me over.

 Mrs. Caritar had a passion for community like no other.
 Remarkable, really.
 If you pointed to any one person in the grocery store and asked her about them, 9 out of 10 times she'd be able to give you their name, and at least one fun fact.

 Right now, we were exchanging pleasantries.
-She was raving about the antics the kids in the apartment building were getting up to.
+She was ranting about the antics the kids in the apartment building were getting up to.

 "You know," She begins, fully turning away from her grocery cart.
 "If I weren't just visiting my daughter, I'd have half a mind to complain to the landlord about the noise!
 It's outrageous!"

 I just smile and nod, not really paying the conversation any mind until she leaned in close, eyes brimming with mischief.

 "Although, I wouldn't mind seeing any new babes from you two!"
 She leans back, tittering to herself.
 "Really, you'd ought to see my *real* grandson.
 A real life cherub, I tell you!
 Oh, I've got a picture to..."

 Her voice fades into the rest of the grocery store ambiance, and I take account of what's in my cart in an attempt to calm myself.
 There's trail mix.
 I hate trail mix.
 Why would I buy trail mix?

 On my drive home, the whole way through, I hardly feel anything outside of a growing dread.

 When I get into the apartment building, I can hear kids running around in the halls from all the way down here.
 I take the elevator.

 When I fling my door open, I hang my keys next to another set.

 I set the groceries down on my counter.
 I place the trail mix somewhere I know he'd find it.
 I look towards my shut bedroom door, and I can hear breathing.

 I don't know what to do.
 I'm still in my kitchen.

 I don't know what the hell is in my bedroom.

 I don't have a husband.
 I don't *want* to have a husband.

 So why do I have one?
 Have I always had one?

 I don't want to go to sleep.